wikipathways/pathway-figure-ocr/codebook.md

 _Consider loading caption information directly into database and skip exporting this html file_

-These files are exported to a designated folder, e.g., pmc/20150501/images_all
+These files are exported to a designated folder, e.g., pmc/20150501/images

 ### Prune Images

 Another manual step here to increase accuracy of downstream counts.
-Make a copy of the images*all dir, renaming to images_pruned.
+Make a copy of the ```images``` dir, renaming to ```images_pruned```.
 View the extracted images in Finder, for example, and delete pairs of files associated with figures that are not actually pathways.
 In this first sample run, ~20% of images were pruned away.
-The most common non-pathway figures wer of gel electrophoresis runs. \_Consider automated ways to either exclude gel figures or select only pathway images to scale this step up.*
+The most common non-pathway figures were of gel electrophoresis runs. _Consider automated ways to either exclude gel figures or select only pathway images to scale this step up._

 ### Load into Database